Children’s Book Illustrator for Self-Publishing Authors

 - Any other details / questions

 * I will respond back within a few hours!
+(I'm in ET time zone)

-Specializing in Children’s Book Illustration for Self-Publishing Authors
+Children’s Book Illustrator for Self-Publishing Authors

 Sang is an illustrator of 9 years with experience working with individuals, authors, artists and brands.
 Her specialty is illustrations customized for each unique story and brand image.Her focus in the last few years has been on children's books by new writers and self-publishing authors.
 She looks for projects that are more personal, whether they are written by parents, written by sons and daughters, written in remembrance of somebody or written with your secret hopes and dreams.She puts her all into each project, and dedicates her attention to making a story into a visually charming and marketable book.She began this career after working for various bigger brands, in the hope of providing high quality agency-level illustrations for regular individuals with a very good story.
-Any good story shouldn't have to go through years of hurdles to be published into a great book.
+Any good story shouldn't have to go through years of hurdles to be published into a great book.She has lived in New York, Charleston and currently residing in the DMV area with her husband and their two cats!